 While the La Sportiva Finale is significantly more expensive than the Mad Rock Drifter, its quality is reflected in its versatility.
 The Finale can do everything the Mad Rock Drifter can do — but it’ll be able to do it a little longer with 5 mm Vibram XS Edge rubber.
 The Finale is durable enough and versatile enough to make it through the first few levels of climbing whether you’re climbing in a gym or outside on rock.
 It’s even adequate as a crack climbing shoe — something most beginner climbing shoes can’t do.

 The neutral shape of the La Sportiva Finale will be comfortable for new climbers and allow feet to learn how to operate on the wall.
 The unlined leather will stretch roughly half a size as you wear the shoe — and the dye will bleed on your foot for the first few wears.
-At $109, these shoes are rather expensive for a beginner shoe — but you’re certainly getting what you pay for.
+At the price, these shoes are rather expensive for a beginner shoe — but you’re certainly getting what you pay for.
 The lace closure allows fit versatility — tighten the laces until they feel secure enough or loosen them to give your feet a break from the tight fit.

 Climbing Shoes for Intermediate Climbers